sdwheeler/tools-by-sean/PoshGitHelpers/README.md

     ```powershell
     show-diffs 3
     ```
+    Example output:

+        PS C:\Git\MyRepos\tools-by-sean\PoshGitHelpers> show-diffs 3
+        PoshGitHelpers/git-snippet.ps1
+        vscode/specialchars.md

     This returns all of the files that have changed between HEAD~3 and HEAD.

+* **function goto-remote**

+    This function opens your browser to the GitHub page showing your fork.

 * **function goto-myprlist**

     This function opens your browser to the GitHub page showing your PRs for the upstream remote.
-You must be in a repo folder for this to work.

-* **function goto-remote**

-    This function opens your browser to the GitHub page showing your fork.
-You must be in a repo folder for this to work.

 * **function list-myprs**